Home » Qualifications Explained

 You can use your Entry Level qualification to help you progress to a Level 1 qualification, other training routes or into the workplace.

-Specialist Mathematics and English classes are scheduled at times which fit in with your existing commitments and can also run alongside any other studies you are completing.
+Specialist Maths and English classes are scheduled at times which fit in with your existing commitments and can also run alongside any other studies you are completing.
 Classes are led by our approachable and understanding Tutors, who use the latest teaching methods to make these subjects attainable and fun.

 Your study programme – either GCSE or Functional Skills – will be determined on your current qualification level.
 Functional Skills study prepares learners for life and work while creating a stepping stone for further study: it takes a real-life approach to learning, with problem-solving questions, activities and scenarios.

-In effect, you earn while you learn.
 You are a part of your employer’s workforce, earn a salary and are released on a predetermined basis to complete your College studies – that may be for ‘block release’ where you are in College for several weeks/months and then return to the workplace or attend College for a day each week.
+The length of your Apprenticeship can range from one year to four years depending on the industry and role.

 Intermediate Apprenticeship (Level 2)